klange/toaruos/README.md

 ## ToAruOS Itself ##

-ToAruOS is under the NCSA license, which is a derivative (and fully compatible with) the BSD license.
-It is also forward compatible with the GPL, so you can use ToAruOS bits and pieces in GPL.
-The terms of the license are listed here for your convience:
+This project is released under the terms of the University of Illinois / NCSA Open Source License, an OSI- and FSF-approved, GPL-compatible open source license.
+The NCSA License is a derivative of the MIT license and the BSD license; it is reproduced here for your convenience:

     Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to